The Power of Reposting on Instagram

-These days, influencer marketing and brand ambassadorships are favored marketing strategies.
+These days, influencer marketing, brand ambassadorships and reposting on Instagram are favored marketing strategies.
 Rightfully so, as people prefer to buy from other people they trust.
 (Duh.)

 Alongside these strategies, many brands are teaming up with similar businesses to promote products and services together.
 These partnerships could be from a variety of different relationships.
 For example, GE Appliances sometimes shared content from (and tagged!) food and design bloggers that featured their appliances.